How to plan for your future care

 If you’ve been diagnosed with serious illness, discussing your condition, values and goals can help you get the care you want.
 You may also benefit from palliative care.CLOSE

-Supportive care is specialized medical care for those living with serious illness.
+Palliative care is specialized medical care for those living with serious illness.
 It focuses on providing relief from the symptoms and stress of a serious illness for both you and your family.
-You can find supportive care resources here.
+You can find palliative care resources here.